sansa17-dev/tripcraft-1/BACKEND_SETUP.md

 3. **Database:** Managed by Supabase with automatic backups
 4. **Monitoring:** Built-in logs and metrics in Supabase Dashboard

-This architecture ensures maximum security while maintaining ease of development for the entire team.
+This architecture ensures maximum security with all credentials managed in Edge Function secrets.